 Our curriculum is centred around developing the whole child: from their head, to their heart, to their hand.

 At East Farleigh, we believe that physical activity not only improves health, reduces stress and improves concentration, but also promotes correct physical growth and development.
 Exercise has a positive influence on academic achievement, emotional stability and interaction with others.
 Through sport and other physical activities our children will learn about their responsibilities both as individuals and members of groups and teams; they will learn to cooperate and to compete fairly, understanding their own and other’s roles.
-We support and facilitate the develop of these key qualities through:

 We actively encourage our pupils to compete in a range of competitions, sports festivals and local cluster fixtures that are organised at regular intervals, during the appropriate season, throughout the school year.
 In addition to the large variety of physical activity within the curriculum, we also offer a range of after school and lunchtime clubs such as Netball, Basketball, Tag Rugby, Football, Speed Stacking, Hockey and Athletics.

 The Daily Mile is an initiative which was started in February 2012 by Elaine Wyllie, who was then headteacher of a large Scottish primary school.
 She was concerned by the children’s obvious lack of fitness and went on to prove The Daily Mile to be both sustainable and effective in combatting inactivity and obesity in her school.
 The result was that, in November 2015, the Scottish Government wrote to every Scottish primary school to recommend that they implement the scheme too.
 In addition, in August 2016 the UK government’s Childhood Obesity strategy identified and supported The Daily Mile’s contribution towards the recommended hour that children should spend taking daily exercise in school.